phbits/WebsiteFailedLogins/README.md

 ## [Alert] DataType ##

-Alert data can be provided in different formats making it easier to work with.
+Only necessary if using Smtp or WinEvent as an Alert Method.
+Formatting the alert data can help integrate with internal systems.

 - text - Similar to the configuration file (ini) with one key/value pair on each line.
 - xml - Alert data can be deserialized into an object using: [System.Management.Automation.PSSerializer]::Deserialize()